 - 2 ribs celery diced (about ½ cup)

-- 15 baby red potatoes large dice (about 2 cups of any diced potatoes)
+- 15 baby red potatoes large dice (about 2 or 3 cups of any diced potatoes)

 - 8 grinds fresh black pepper